 Specifies the default project or folder to list.
-This option overrides the value of the PCLI_PP variable for a single command execution.
-For more information, see -pp on page 21.
+This option overrides the value of the value of the PCLI_PP variable for a single command execution.
+For more information, see -pp on page 17.

 Specifies the project database or project root for which you wish to list attributes or information.
 This option overrides the value of the PCLI_PR variable for a single command execution.
 You must specify a project database for this command.